-- Most Medicare Advantage plans in Pennsylvania include prescription drug coverage, freeing you from paying for a separate Medicare Part D Prescription Drug Plan premium.
+- The best Medicare Advantage plans in Pennsylvania include prescription drug coverage, freeing you from paying for a separate Medicare Part D Prescription Drug Plan premium.
 This is easier than trying to keep up with multiple premiums.

-Network Restrictions on a Medicare Advantage plan in Pennsylvania?
+Network Restrictions on The Best Medicare Advantage plans in Pennsylvania

-- In-Network vs Out-of-Network – The type of Medicare Advantage plan selected determines the restrictions on approved medical providers.
+- In-Network vs Out-of-Network The type of Medicare Advantage plan selected in Pennsylvania determines the restrictions on approved medical providers.
 HMOs are the most restrictive.